jakemackie/vue-web-themes/README.md

 vue-web-themes
 </h1>

-I wanted to learn vue as an opportunity to deepen my understanding of web development, this repository serves as an excuse for me to do just that!
+I wanted to learn vue as an opportunity to deepen my understanding of frontend web development, this repository serves as an excuse for me to do just that!
 <br/>

 <div align="center">